www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.ext/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 The constraint definition ends, when the modified builder is returned.

-Keep in mind, that the constraint defines rules, that apply to the allocations table:
+Keep in mind, that the constraint defines rules, that apply to the assignments table:
 ```
 import static net.splitcells.gel.rating.rater.lib.HasSize.hasSize;
 import static net.splitcells.gel.rating.rater.lib.RaterBasedOnLineValue.raterBasedOnLineValue;